TJKlein/tjklein.github.io/index.md

 ## About

-I lead ML research at the **SAP AI CTO Office**, where my team works at the frontier of **foundation models**, **agentic AI systems**, and **Generative UI**.
+I lead ML research at the **SAP AI CTO Office**, where my team works on **foundation models for enterprise data**.
+As a scientific advisor to startups, I also work on **agentic AI systems** and **generative UI**.
 My research spans the full stack: from representation learning and self-supervised pre-training to autonomous agent runtimes and AI-native interface generation.

 I'm particularly interested in the coordination economics of agentic AI — how protocol-mediated agent systems change the cost structure of enterprise software, and what that implies for how we build and deploy AI at scale.

 Previously: postdoc at **MIT CSAIL** and **Harvard Medical School** (representation learning, multimodal medical imaging).
 Ph.D. *summa cum laude* from **TU Munich**.
 Member of **ELLIS**.

+---

+## Selected Impact

+- Lead ML research in the **SAP AI CTO Office** on foundation models for enterprise data
+- Advise startups on **agentic systems** and **generative UI** as a scientific advisor
+- Recent work accepted at **ACL**, **SIGMOD workshops**, **NeurIPS TRL**, and **ICML FMSD**
+- Built and released datasets, benchmarks, and models for enterprise-scale structured data
+- Mentored 15+ researchers and Ph.D. students now at top labs and faculty-track roles

 ---